Skiing in Ruka with Kids: Is It Beginner-Friendly? (Spoiler: Yes—and It’s Magical)

 Play-based learning, especially for younger children

 Our overall approach felt very calm and very supportive, which makes a huge difference for kids who might be nervous on their first ski trip.
+For a more in depth review of how we structured our ski days around lessons see, Our Family Ski Day in Ruka: What to Expect (Lapland with Kids)

 The Snow Park and Fun Runs: A Big Hit with Kids